HOPLAB-LBP/fMRI-task-template/README.md

 ### Here explanations about fixation trials

+fixation events: explain how writing 'fixation' instead of an image file name will make a fixation trial

 ![fixation_trials](./src/readme_files/fixation_trials.png)

-fixation events: explain how writing 'fixation' instead of an image file name will make a fixation trial
+## General script design

+Here an explanation of what the script does.
+- Mention that it is meant to be played once for each run.
+- Mention that the user has to input the run number each time.
+- Mention that the trial list is created once for the current participant, then sampled from for each run.

+##

 ## Trouble shooting notes